 There are different blades for different hedges to ensure a clean cut.
 You need to consider these things:

-When shopping for hedge trimmers, the best indication of power is determined by the source.
-Gas hedge trimmers will typically bring more energy than electric models.
+When shopping for hedge trimmers, the main power indicator is the power source.
+Gas hedge trimmers will bring a higher power level than electric models.
 But electric models offer various power levels as well.

 Safety has to be a top concern when it comes to hedge trimmers.
 High-powered blades should not be taken lightly.
 A newbie to using a hedge trimmer should go with a lightweight model with good safety features and follow all instructions carefully.
 Even those using hedge trimmers for years need to be careful and always treat the blades with care during use.